 If you've used only a small part of the butternut squash for this recipe - or any other - and don't know what to do with the rest, you can freeze it for about 6 months.

-Having said that, you'll find that there's a lot of water in thawed butternut squash, so when it's completely defrosted, make sure to pat it dry with paper towels.
+Just keep in mind that you'll find that there's a lot of water in thawed butternut squash, so when it's completely defrosted, make sure to pat it dry with paper towels.

 FAQS ABOUT THIS FRIED SQUASH RECIPE